Introduction to Principles of Agile Project Management

 This is the core of Agile Project Management.

-Changes can be implemented every now and then; it doesn’t need to wait.
-Agile processes harness change for customer’s competitive advantage.
+Changes can be implemented occasionally; it doesn’t need to wait.
+Agile processes harness change for customers’ competitive advantage.

-Reduce the time between conceiving and implementing an important change.
-If the development process is taking the time, don’t panic to make a shift.
+Reduce the time between conceiving and implementing a significant change.
+If the development process takes time, don’t panic to shift.

 Principle 3: Deliver Working Software in a Shorter Time Span